Co-amoxiclav: Amoxicillin and clavulanic acid.

 Amoxicillin and clavulanate potassium formulations will also be effective in the treatment of infections caused by amoxicillin sensitive organisms at the appropriate amoxicillin dosage since in this situation the clavulanic acid component does not contribute to the therapeutic effect.

 Augpac Injection: Upper respiratory tract infections, e.g. otitis media, sinusitis.
 Lower respiratory tract infections, e.g. bronchitis.
 Genito-urinary tract infections, e.g. cystitis, urethritis.
 Skin and soft tissues infections, e.g. severe dental abscess, wound infections, cellulitis.

-Children: 25-50 mg/kg/day of Augpac 625 mg (which corresponds to a daily dosage of the equivalent of amoxicillin 20-40 mg/kg and clavulanic acid 5.1 mg/kg) to be taken in divided doses every 8 hrs at the start of a meal.
+Children: The dose of Augpac in children is 25-50 mg/kg/day of the 4 parts amoxicillin 1 part clavulanic acid preparations (which corresponds to a daily dosage of the equivalent of 20-40 mg/kg/day of amoxicillin and 5-10 mg/kg of clavulanic acid) to be taken in divided doses every 8 hours at the start of a meal.

 The constituted solution must be used up within 20 minutes below 25°C.